MagnusOpera/PresqueYaml/README.md

 ## Scalars
 * single and double quoted strings are handled exactely the same.
-* quoted string keys are not allowed - they are of string type and not scalar type.
-* scalar are either compact (single line), folded or literal.
-You must choose one.
+* scalar are either compact (and multilines with same indentation), folded or literal.
+Implicit flow scalar with dedent is not supported for eg.
 * only escapes `\n`, `\r`, `\t`and `\s` are supported.
-* representation model is always using `string`type - it does not attempt to identify types: that's mapper responsibility.
+* representation model is always using `string`type - it does not attempt to identify types: that's subsequent analyzer or deserializer responsibility.

 ## Sequences
 * compact sequences do not support quoted strings - only raw content.
-* Sequence must be indented respective to parent node.
+* Sequence must be strictly indented respective to parent node.

 ## Mappings
+* quoted string keys are not allowed - they are of string type (without any spaces) and ends with `:` character.
 * mapping can have duplicated keys (last key wins).
 * compact mappings (single line) are not supported.
-* mappings can be nested.
+* mappings can be nested on same line (think explicit block).

 ## Comments
 * a line is either empty, comment or content.
 Mixed content is not supported.